-This project exclusively work with local media in Bogura and Rangpur, built their capacity to address extremism, and linked citizen journalists to the local media.
+This project exclusively worked with local media in Bogura and Rangpur, built their capacity to address extremism, and linked citizen journalists to the local media.

 This project employed social media as vehicles for alternative narratives against extremist views that are particularly channelized through social media.

 The project built journalists’ skills to investigate and report on violent extremism and its drivers in order to improve audiences’ understanding and awareness on the issue.

 A comprehensive guideline for running disaster-focused live radio shows was developed for community radios and broadcasted pilot radio programmes.

 This project engaged media to advocate for women farmers’ rights and recognition.

 By involving the media sector, the project worked to improve agriculture information market system.

 Mass media holds a powerful role in human rights communication, through training and workshops, this project strengthened the roles of journalists to defend human rights.

 A toolkit was developed for media professionals highlighting different issues of climate change, priorities, financing, and practice.

 The project worked with media to in monitoring climate funding and impacts and adaptation requirements of the communities.

 With capacity building initiatives, this project worked with journalists and engaged them in monitoring of public funds of local government.